rpominov/rescript-promise/README.md

 - Does not allow to create `Promise.t<Promise.t<'a>>` as this is not possible in the underlying JavaScript implementation.
 The library will throw an exception if you try to create such a value.
 - Provides some utilities for `Promise.t<result<'a, 'b>>`.
-- Might not work in the browser as it uses some node APIs like `process.exit()`
+- Might not work in the browser as it uses some NodeJS APIs like `process.exit()`

 ## Installation